hRun/TA_cryptosuite/README.md

 * Authors: Harun Kuessner, formerly also: Simon Balz, Mika Borner, Christoph Dittmann
 * Version: 2.0b
-* License: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License [2]
+* License: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License [4]

 ## Installation

 1. Just unpack to _$SPLUNK_HOME/etc/apps_ on your Splunk search head and restart the instance.
 Use the deployer in a distributed environment.
-Make sure, the app's folder name in _$SPLUNK_HOME/etc/apps_ is _SA-cryptosuite_ (Downloading apps from Github and uploading them to Splunk might result in different folder names).
+Make sure, the app's folder name in _$SPLUNK_HOME/etc/apps_ is _TA-cryptosuite_ (Downloading apps from Github and uploading them to Splunk might result in different folder names).
 2. Assign the roles 'can_encrypt' and/or 'can_decrypt' to users/roles who should be able to encrypt/decrypt data using the _crypt_ command.
 The _hash_ command will automatically be available to all users.
 3. Read and follow the requirements below.
 4. Optional: Set _python.version=python2_ or _python.version=python3_ in _commands.conf_ if you would like to explicitly specify the Python version to use.
 Otherwise this will be determined by your instance's global settings.
 5. Optional: Change the app's visibility via _Manage\>Apps_ or _app.conf_ if you wish.
+Configuring new keys/salts relies on an internal dashboard though.

 ### Requirements